 Today is your lucky day!
 This letter has been sent to you by a friend who wants you to receive spiritual and financial success.
-Just make five copies of this letter and send them to five people you know . . . . .
+Just make five copies of this letter and send them to five people you know . . .

-This letter says to make five copies and send them to five people.
-Then they make five copies.
 For illustration, let’s assume the unlikely scenario that every person sends the letter to five completely new people, that is, no one has gotten the letter from someone else.
 It’s a progression mathematicians call “exponential increase.”

 We make five copies.
 Each person we send to then makes five copies.
 Now there are twenty-five copies.
 Then if each person sends a copy there will be one hundred and twenty five.
 Then six hundred twenty-five.
 The amount it goes up by increases a lot with each round!